ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ### 1. Configuring the system using `/etc/nixos/configuration.nix`

-As mentioned earlier, this is the traditional Nix configuration method and also the default configuration method currently used by NixOS.
-It relies on data sources configured by `nix-channel` and has no version locking mechanism, making it difficult to ensure the reproducibility of the system.
+As mentioned earlier, this is the classic method to configured NixOS, and also the default method currently used by NixOS.
+It relies on data sources configured by `nix-channel` and has no version-locking mechanism, making it difficult to ensure the reproducibility of the system.

-For example, to enable ssh and add a user "ryan," simply add the following configuration to `/etc/nixos/configuration.nix`:
+For example, to enable ssh and add a user "ryan", simply add the following content into `/etc/nixos/configuration.nix`:

 ```nix
 # Edit this configuration file to define what should be installed on